nicfix/py-ddd-cqrs-microservice-boilerplate/README.md

-# py-ddd-microservice-boilerplate
+# py-ddd-cqrs-microservice-boilerplate
-A boilerplate for a Domain Driven Design(ed) Microservice in Python
+A boilerplate for a Domain Driven Design(ed), CQRS based, Microservice in Python

 ## Installation